-SCOR Europe's property business is exposed to multiple insured losses, arising from single or multiple events, which can be catastrophic, caused by the occurrence of a man-made event.
-The short-tail lines of business mostly exposed to man-made catastrophe are property (other than natural catastrophe), marine, aviation and space.
+SCOR Europe's property business is also exposed to multiple insured losses, arising from single or multiple man-made events.
+The short-tail lines of business mostly exposed to man-made catastrophes are property (other than natural catastrophes), engineering, marine, aviation and space.

-Man-made catastrophes refer to negligent or deliberate human actions, e.g., conflagration, a large explosion and/or fire at a major industrial site and acts of terrorism.
-These events can cause major damage to property and lives.
-Acts of terrorism often target large cities and illustrious landmarks such as international airports and governmental facilities.
-Cyber-attacks can lead to business interruptions and damages to property and lives if critical safety systems (e.g., industrial control systems) are impacted by an event.
+Man-made catastrophes refer to negligent or deliberate human actions, e.g., conflagration, a large explosion and/or fire at a major industrial site or acts of terrorism.
+These events can have major consequences on businesses, property and lives; acts of terrorism often target large cities and key landmarks such as international airports and governmental facilities.
+SCOR Europe is exposed to single or multiple terrorist attacks through some contracts and national terrorism pools.